Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 If they are truly obsolete, say so more clearly.
 If they are emergency powers, document the emergency.
 If they are symbolic, keep them symbolic.
 If they are too dangerous to use and too hard to remove, wrap them in stronger conventions, reporting expectations, and public explanation requirements.

-The goal is not to pretend dead code is harmless.
+The goal is to know which dead code is harmless.

 The goal is to stop pretending nobody can see it.